 The famed management consultant Peter Drucker once said, “If you can’t measure it, you can’t manage it.”
 The act of instrumenting and then measuring the performance of your business operations will help you manage it and make improvements to it.
 With real-time operational intelligence, you’ll be able to reduce the identification time of an issue and also reduce the resolution time.
 But it goes beyond that.

 Severity 1 issues require the attention and actions of a larger set of people than a Severity 2 or Severity 3 issue would.
-For large corporations, s Severity 1 issue needs to be attended by 80-100 people from different parts of the organization which include various System Admins, Support Team Members, Subject Matter Experts, and Database Administrators, etc. All need to be on a call to figure out the issue which could take hours to triage to and resolve.
-Any time the severity of an issue can be reduced from say a Severity 1 down to a Severity 2 would translate to significant cost savings for the organization both in term of time spent on Sev 1 calls and the opportunity cost of tying up valuable resources that could be working on more valuable things.
+For large corporations, Severity 1 issue needs to be attended by 80-100 people from different parts of the organization which include various System Admins, Support Team Members, Subject Matter Experts and Database Administrators, etc. All need to be on a call to figure out the issue that could take hours to triage to and resolve.
+Any time the severity of an issue can be reduced from say a Severity 1 down to a Severity 2 would translate to significant cost savings for the organization both in the term of time spent on Sev 1 calls and the opportunity cost of tying up valuable resources that could work on more valuable things.

-Improved customer service along with improved operational efficiency go a long way to keeping a customer happy.
-It’s true that a customer’s desire to remain loyal is dependent on many factors but the cost of losing one can be very high – especially if the lost revenue is significant.
+Improved customer service, along with improved operational efficiency, go a long way to keeping a customer happy.
+It’s true that a customer’s desire to remain loyal depends on many factors but the cost of losing one can be very high—especially if the lost revenue is significant.
 There have been studies that show that the cost of onboarding a new customer is much higher than the cost it is to keep one.
-Businesses are starting to pay attention to factors that lead to customer churn but one of the primary areas where attention should be given is to the day-to-day execution of their daily operation.
+Businesses are paying attention to factors that lead to customer churn but one of the primary areas where attention should be given is to the day-to-day execution of their daily operation.

 A well-implemented real-time operational intelligence solution also provides organizations with a trace of all transactions that are being processed through their various systems from end-to-end.
 This view gives the organizations a complete picture of their transaction entire lifecycle.
 This traceability allows them to not just see things when they go wrong but also provides confirmation when things go right.
 Knowing at the end of each day that every transaction being processed completed successfully and on-time will give the organization peace of mind.
 Confirmation of success is sometimes as important as being aware of problems when they occur.

-In this article, I am touching on just a few ways that organizations are seeing a return on their investment made from their Real-Time operational intelligence solutions.
+In this article, I am touching on just a few ways that organizations are seeing a return on their investment made from their real-time operational intelligence solutions.
 What do you think?
-Are there other ways that your OI solutions is provided a return on investment for you, please let us know.
+Are there other ways that your OI solutions are provided a return on investment for you, please let us know.